DanielStolt/le_log4net/README.md

 Run it as follows:   getKey.exe --register

-Now place the following line in your `AssemblyInfo.cs` file:
+Finally place the following line in your `AssemblyInfo.cs` file as is required to use log4net:

     [assembly: log4net.Config.XmlConfigurator(ConfigFile="Web.config",Watch=true)]